 Analysis of Comments Received

-All issues raised in the case and rebuttal briefs by parties to this proceeding are addressed in the Issues and Decision Memorandum.
-A list of the issues that parties raised and to which we responded is attached to this notice as an Appendix.
+We addressed all issues raised in the case and rebuttal briefs in the Issues and Decision Memorandum, which is hereby adopted by this notice.
+The issues are identified in the Appendix to this notice.
 The Issues and Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at http://access.trade.gov and in the Central Records Unit (CRU), room B8024 of the main Department of Commerce building.
-In addition, a complete version of the Issues and Decision Memorandum can be accessed directly on the Internet at http://trade.gov/enforcement.
+ACCESS is available to registered users at https://access.trade.gov.
+In addition, a complete version of the Issues and Decision Memorandum can be accessed directly on the internet at http://enforcement.trade.gov/frn/.
 The signed Issues and Decision Memorandum and the electronic versions of the Issues and Decision Memorandum are identical in content.

 Changes Since the Preliminary Results

 Based on our analysis of the comments received from parties, we have made certain revisions to the margin calculation for Deacero.

 Deacero was the sole mandatory respondent.
 We have calculated a weighted-average dumping margin for Deacero that is not zero, de minimis, or determined entirely on the basis of facts available.
 Therefore, the margins assigned to the companies not selected for individual examination are equal to the margin calculated for Deacero.

 Commerce determines that the following weighted-average dumping margins exist for the period October 1, 2017 through September 30, 2018:

 |Ternium Mexico S.A. de C.V||13.68|